 Reach Out and Read's three main components

-Medical and health professions students advise parents on the importance of reading aloud to young children, including age-appropriate strategies for enjoying books with infants and toddlers.
-As a part of this component, the student volunteers fill out a Reach Out and Read prescriptions for reading aloud.
+MEDiC students advise parents on the importance of reading aloud to young children, including age-appropriate strategies for enjoying books with infants and toddlers.

 Children receive a free book in the waiting area or the exam room from a MEDiC volunteer and the volunteers also read aloud to children, modeling the behavior for parents.